m0n0t0ny/Folder-Mapper-VSCode-Extension/README.md

 There are no known issues at this time.
 If you encounter any problems, please report them on our [GitHub issues page](https://github.com/m0n0t0ny/folder-mapper/issues).

-## What's New in 1.2.33
+## New in Version 1.3.0

-- Resolved an issue where some commands were not properly registered, causing errors like "command 'folderMapper.getSelectedFolder' not found".
-- Improved the extension's activation process to ensure all necessary commands are available.
+- Added a new "Guide" tab with comprehensive explanations of each feature and its context.
+- Introduced token cost estimation for AI-assisted workflows.
+- Improved UI responsiveness and error handling.
+- Enhanced the overall user experience with better feedback and clearer instructions.

 ## License